JESUS IS “THE WORD”

 The opening line of John's gospel states, "In the beginning was the Word, and the Word was with God, and the Word was God" (John 1:1).
 John further declared, "And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth" (John 1:14).

-John’s description in verse one also specified the Word was at the beginning of timeless eternity and was with God before anything existed.
-This truth conveyed the Word’s eternal nature ("in the beginning") yet distinction from God the Father ("with God").
-This fact points to Jesus Christ, who said before His crucifixion, “Now, Father, glorify Me together with Yourself, with the glory which I had with You before the world was” (John 17:5), and of whom Paul declared, “He is before all things, and in Him all things hold together” (Colossians 1:17).
+John also specified that “the Word” was present in timeless eternity and was with God before anything existed.
+This statement conveys “the Word’s” eternal nature yet distinction from God the Father.
+Such a declaration depicts Jesus Christ, who said in John 17:5, “Now, Father, glorify Me together with Yourself, with the glory which I had with You before the world was.”
+Paul confirms Jesus’ eternal nature in Colossians 1:17 when he wrote, “He is before all things, and in Him all things hold together.”

-Another piece of evidence pointing to Jesus as the Word is in John 1:10-11.
-John penned, “He was in the world, and the world was made through Him, and the world did not know Him.
+Another piece of evidence pointing to Jesus as “the Word” is John 1:10-11, “He was in the world, and the world was made through Him, and the world did not know Him.
 He came to His own, and those who were His own did not receive Him.”
-This verse is key because John directly linked the Word (who created the world) to the one who came to His own and was rejected (Jesus Christ).
+This verse is crucial because John directly linked “the Word” to a person who was in the world, who created the world, and who came to His own but was rejected.
+Only one human fits these criteria—Jesus Christ.

-The final proof that irrefutably confirmed Jesus as the Word and excluded all other interpretations, meanings, or usages of this phrase in its context is John 1:14.
-John stated, “And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth” (John 1:14).
-John’s decree directly, definitively, and indisputably linked the Word’s identity to Jesus Christ by ascribing the Word as “the only begotten of the Father” who was made flesh and dwelt among them.
-Only one Person fits these criteria, and His name is Jesus Christ.
+The final proof that irrefutably confirms Jesus as “the Word” and excludes all other interpretations, meanings, or usages of this phrase is John 1:14, “And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.”
+This passage unequivocally reveals Jesus Christ as “the Word,” for He alone fits the criteria of becoming flesh, dwelling among the Jews, and being the only begotten of the Father.

-Likewise, Scripture proclaims that Jesus was God who came in the flesh and dwelt among His people.
-1 Timothy 3:16 says, “God was manifested in the flesh, justified in the Spirit, seen by angels, preached among the Gentiles, believed on in the world, received up in glory.”
+According to Scripture, Jesus Christ was God who came in the flesh and dwelt among His people.
+1 Timothy 3:16 says of Him, “God was manifested in the flesh, justified in the Spirit, seen by angels, preached among the Gentiles, believed on in the world, received up in glory.”
 Colossians 2:9 states, “For in Him all the fullness of Deity dwells in bodily form.”
-1 John 4:2-3a reads, “By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God; and every spirit that does not confess Jesus is not from God.”
-2 John 1:7 also acknowledges this fact, stating, “For many deceivers have gone out into the world, those who do not acknowledge Jesus Christ as coming in the flesh.
+1 John 4:2-3 reads, “By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God; and every spirit that does not confess Jesus is not from God.”
+Also, 2 John 1:7 states, “For many deceivers have gone out into the world, those who do not acknowledge Jesus Christ as coming in the flesh.
 This is the deceiver and the Antichrist.”

-• He validated that Jesus and the Father are distinct Persons, but both God (John 1:1-2)
+• Jesus and the Father are God yet distinct Persons (vs.1-2)

-• He affirmed Jesus was eternal and with the Father at the beginning (John 1:1-2)
+• Jesus is eternal and was with the Father at the beginning (vs.1-2)

 (See the Scripture References link at the top of the page.)